-The mandatory prerequisite for being a BIM coordinator is to have an adequate level of industrial exposure, and in-depth BIM coordinators have to coordinate information and people to complete corporate and project objectives.
+The mandatory prerequisite for being a BIM coordinator is to have an adequate level of industry exposure, and in-depth BIM coordinators have to coordinate information and people to complete corporate and project objectives.

-You can’t handle this job unless you have considerable experience in the industry or you are coordinator trained for the specific designation by the more experienced project managers and coordinators.
+You can’t handle this job unless you have considerable experience in the industry or you are a coordinator trained for the specific designation by experienced project managers and coordinators.

-Their pay and duties can vary significantly from project management personnel to somewhat entry level designer.
+Their pay and duties can vary significantly from project management personnel to somewhat entry-level designers.

 The responsibilities of a part-time BIM manager can include being responsible for standards, specific technologies, project setup, developing content, managing data coming in and out of the office, training, and much more.
 This is where having an adequate managerial skill set apart from the technical proficiency will be of use.